 If you’re seeking divorce or to file another type of family law action, we suggest speaking to an experienced Edmonds family law attorney.
 Family law disputes, whether it’s divorce or establishing paternity, can be complicated and require professional knowledge if you want to truly resolve the matter.
 When it comes to your family and future, don’t settle for the DIY approach.
 Instead find an experienced Washington family lawyer who can guide you through the process and work tirelessly so you can achieve the best possible outcome.

 Divorce Attorney Edmonds, Washington | Family Law and Dissolution

 The choices you make during divorce proceedings or any other family law dispute could affect you and your family for years to come.
-Make the smart decision by hiring an experienced Edmonds divorce lawyer from the [firm] today.
+Make the smart decision by hiring an experienced Edmonds divorce lawyer from the Law Offices of Shana E. Thompson today.
 With decades of combined experience, every member of our legal team has the skills and resources needed to provide you with the real-world answers you’ve been looking for.